Don’t send your pumpkins to the landfill

 Or consider that pumpkin as a meal for a host of animals at a local farm, zoo or sanctuary.
 The group Pumpkins for Pigs has an interactive U.S. map of places that accept donations of uncarved, undecorated pumpkins.

-Homeowners also may consider feeding the wildlif e that hang out in their neighborhoods, especially when those old pumpkins are offered with other fruit.
+Homeowners also may consider feeding the wildlife that hangs out in their neighborhoods, especially when those old pumpkins are offered with other fruit.
 Salvaged pumpkin seeds are a tasty treat for a wide variety of birds such as cardinals, sparrows, finches and chickadees, including when mixed with other seeds such as sunflowers.